By David Joel Miller.

 Those are some of my thoughts about how to change-up the pace and have some fun even if you are an adult.
 But the way it can help to reconnect with your inner child if you can persuade a real small child to accompany you on this expedition.
 Maybe a grandchild or plan an event with a friend or neighbor who has small children and could use an outing also.

 Any other ideas for how to be childlike and have fun once more?
-Wouldn’t it be good to get some play back in your life?
+Wouldn’t it be good to get some play, back into your life?